 Using a Domain History Checker: How to Avoid Gaining a Nasty Reputation from an Expired Domain

-It’s an organization’s online distinct means of identification.
-It is what makes it stand out from the crowd, while usually containing the same or very similar terms as a business’s brand name.
-That is why it needs protection from abuse, such as copyright or trademark infringement.
+A domain name serves various purposes.
+For one, it is an organization’s distinct means of online identification.
+Domains help make businesses stand out from the crowd while usually containing the same or similar terms as their company name.
+It needs protection from abuse, such as copyright or trademark infringement.

-While buying a new domain is an excellent way to start cementing your online presence, an expired domain has a few advantages you may not be aware of.
-Old domains whose registrations have lapsed retain their reputation and SEO ranking, at least for a while.
+While buying a new domain is a good way to cement your online presence, an expired domain has a few advantages.
+Old domains whose registrations have lapsed retain their reputation and search engine optimization (SEO) ranking, at least for a while.

 Be an Instant Authority

 Setting up a new site and building up its authority takes time.
 It requires strategic content creation and effective backlinking.
 Becoming an authority means using the right SEO keywords, publishing helpful and reliable content regularly, and building backlinks from reputable sites with high domain authority.

 Various factors contribute to domain authority, and one of them is age.
 Older domains tend to perform better on search engines.
 For that, it has become common practice for entrepreneurs to purchase and use “old” domains.
 While useful for SEO, this practice can also come with certain risks if an expired domain check is not done.

 The SEO value of old domains can be transferred to a new domain using a 301 redirect.
 For instance, if you bought the expired domain sample[.]com but want to put up the new domain active[.]com instead, you can still take advantage of sample[.]com’s domain authority by redirecting its traffic to active[.]com.

 Some people these days earn from domain flipping.
 They typically buy expired domains and sell them to site owners who wish to improve their SEO ranking or domain authority.
 Domain flippers often buy expired domains in auctions.
 They then may even increase the domains’ value by improving their SEO ranking.

 Why Is an Expired Domain Check Important?